pachyderm/docs-content/2.4.x/enterprise/auth/authentication/idp-dex.md

     http://<insert-external-ip-or-dns-name>:30658/callback
     ```

-    The IP address is the address of your Pachyderm host.
+    The IP address is the address of your {{%productName%}} host.
 For example,
-    if you are running Pachyderm in Minikube, you can find the IP
+    if you are running {{%productName%}} in Minikube, you can find the IP
     address by running `minikube ip`.

    {{% notice warning %}}